Jump to the content

 The key date for calculating the period after your first university degree (Bachelor's or equivalent) is the application deadline of the ongoing selection round (1 February).

-We cannot consider your application if you completed your first university degree (Bachelor's or equivalent) more than twelve years ago.
+Unfortunately, we cannot consider your application if you completed your first university degree (Bachelor's or equivalent) more than twelve years ago.
 The key date for calculating the period after your first university degree is the application deadline.
-If you have just passed the deadline, an exception may be made in well-founded cases (e.g. recognition of parental leave).
-Please send us your CV so we can advise you (info[at]avh.de).
+If you have any questions or anything is unclear, please send us your CV so we can advise you (info[at]avh.de).

-In case you do not yet possess sufficient professional experience in the field of climate protection or climate-related resource conservation (at least 48 months at the time of the application deadline), you may still apply if you hold a further academic or professional degree in the above-mentioned fields at the time of application.
-You may apply for an International Climate Protection Fellowship for postdoctoral researchers if you hold a doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent) in the field of climate protection or climate-related resource conservation and completed your doctorate less than four years prior to the application deadline (1 February).
+In case you do not yet possess sufficient professional experience in the field of climate protection or climate-related resource conservation (at least 24 months at the time of the application deadline), you may still apply if you alternatively have a Master‘s degree in any field (or comparable degree) plus at least twelve months of relevant professional experience related to climate issues after the first university degree.
+You may apply for an International Climate Protection Fellowship for postdocs if you hold a doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent) in the field of climate protection or climate-related resource conservation and completed your doctorate less than four years prior to the application deadline (1 February).
 In case you are still in the process of completing your doctorate, you may apply if you will have completed it until 31 August of the selection year.

 Periods in which you interrupted your professional activities or your further studies following your first academic degree (Bachelor’s or equivalent) in order to rear children may be taken into account as career breaks after examination.
 The proportionate offsetting of such periods is also possible.
 Please always indicate child-rearing periods when filling in your application form.